 This is one of my favourite views looking down the drive to the start line, here with the awesome 730bhp 1972 McLaren M8F driven by Andrew Newell.It’s a difficult shot as the car drives through the shadow and highlight from the trees above.Pre-shoot a few frames to work out the best balance of contrast.70-300mm f5.6 1/640th second

 Another good place to catch all the action is the start line.Here the Renault Streamliner takes off at quite a sedate pace.
 17-40mm f9 1/250th second

 If you only have one place to shoot over the weekend this image of the car driving past Goodwood house is probably the shot to go for.Here the 1906 Grand Prix Renault is nicely framed in a medium speed panning shot.To make sure you don’t lose the focal point during your pan switch off auto focus and pre-focus on the point where the car will be when you want to shoot it.
 70-300mm f8 1/25th second

-Shooting at the Monaco Historic Grand Prix is not only about the action imagery of course.You have to include the atmosphere and the incredible landscape to get the full story.
+Shooting at the Monaco Historic Grand Prix in Monte Carlo is not only about the action imagery of course.You have to include the atmosphere and the incredible landscape to get the full story.

 The pit lane is superb place to shoot the cars waiting to head out onto the track with the old town up on the hill in the background.17-40mm f11 1/125th second

-No Monte Carlo visit is complete without shooting in Casino Square.50mm f11 1/250th second.
+No Monte Carlo visit is complete without shooting in Casino Square, There are about three different position to shoot from but I like this view best.
+50mm f11 1/250th second.

 Peeping through the armco crops this Alfa Romeo nicely with the high end stores in the background to give context.17-40mm f8 1/500th second